leikareipa/opdb/README.md

 A PNG graph can be produced in this manner:

-    $ php opdb_graph_cli.php -i thing.opdb -o thing.png -w 250 -h 150 -d 1
+    $ php opdb_graph.php -i thing.opdb -o thing.png -w 250 -h 150 -d 1

-(You can find a list of the command-line parameters accepted by `opdb_graph_cli.php` in that file.)
+(You can find a list of the command-line parameters accepted by `opdb_graph.php` in that file.)

 ## Requirements
 PHP 7 with PHP GD and CLI.